Basic Usage#

 sub-commands for libera-utils CLI

-ecr-upload Upload docker image to ECR repository for a specific algorithm
+ecr-upload Upload a docker image to the ECR repository for a specific algorithm and register its

 step-function-trigger